-Continuing his tradition of supporting the men and women of the United States Armed Forces, during the 2013 season, FOX Sports Detroit broadcaster Mario Impemba launched the MVP (Military Veterans Program)---a salute to those who served.
-Through the program, Mario hosts Veterans who fought in earlier conflicts (World War II - Persian Gulf) at Monday home games at Comerica Park.
-A group of 20 Veterans and their guests receive a lower-bowl ticket to the Tigers game, an "MVP" t-shirt, a voucher for ballpark dinner (hot dog, chips and soda) and an autographed photo of Mario.
+Continuing his tradition of supporting the men and women of the United States Armed Forces, during the 2014 season, FOX Sports Detroit broadcaster Mario Impemba launched the MVP (Military Veterans Program)---a salute to those who served.
+Through the program, Mario hosts Veterans and Gold Star Pin families at Monday home games at Comerica Park.
+A group of 30 Veterans and their guests receive a lower-bowl ticket to the Tigers game, an "MVP" t-shirt, a voucher for ballpark dinner (hot dog, chips and soda) and an autographed photo of Mario.
 In addition, the Veterans and guests arrive to the ballpark in style in the FOX Sports Detroit Fan Express.
-The Detroit Tigers have partnered with local Veterans groups including Disabled American Veterans and Vietnam Veterans of America to select Veterans to participate in the program.
+The Detroit Tigers have partnered with varying local charitable organizations who support Veterans and their families to participate in this program.

-The Detroit Tigers commemorated the National Day of Service and Remembrance on September 16, 2013 by honoring the men and women who lost their lives in the line of duty during the attacks on 9-11 as well as local first responders who risk their lives every day to keep our communities safe.
+The Detroit Tigers commemorated the National Day of Service and Remembrance by honoring the men and women who lost their lives in the line of duty during the attacks on 9-11 as well as local first responders who risk their lives every day to keep our communities safe.

-The Tigers donated 1,100 tickets to local first responders, along with their families, to attend the game when the Tigers took on the Oakland Athletics.
+The Tigers donated 1,000 tickets to local first responders, along with their families, to attend the game when the Tigers took on the Kansas City Royals.
 Over 100 first responders were recognized on the field at Comerica Park, prior to the National Anthem, for their service to our local communities.
-Among those recognized were: Dearborn Heights Fire Department, Detroit Police and Fire Departments, Farmington Hills Police and Fire Departments, Franklin-Bingham Police Department, Livonia Fire Department, Michigan State Police, Royal Oak Fire Department, Saginaw Police Department, Southfield Fire Department, Trenton Police Department, Waterford Police Department, West Bloomfield Police Department, U.S. Customs and Border Patrol, Wayne County Sheriff's Department

-To celebrate the dedication and sacrifice of all branches of the military and their many veterans, the Detroit Tigers hosted Armed Forces and Veteran Recognition Day on Memorial Day at Comerica Park.
+To celebrate the dedication and sacrifice of all branches of the military and their many veterans, the Detroit Tigers hosted Armed Forces and Veteran Recognition Day on July 4th at Comerica Park.

-The Tigers donated 1,500 tickets to active service members and veterans, along with their families, to attend the game as the Tigers took on the Pittsburgh Pirates.
+The Tigers donated 1,500 tickets to active service members and veterans, along with their families, to attend the game as the Tigers took on the Tampa Bay Rays.
 Service members and veterans were also invited to participate in an on-field pregame ceremony.
 The Tigers recognize the devotion and bravery every current service member carries out, while also remembering the duty served by the many veterans across our nation.